pydemia/docker/kubernetes/nvidia_jetson_nano/README.md

-# Create a Kubernetes Cluster on NVIDIA Jetson Nano
+# Create a Kubernetes cluster on NVIDIA Jetson Nano

 Master: 1
 Worker: 3